prody/ProDy-website/tutorials/insty_tutorial/signint.rst

-Further, we can analyze ``struc_homologs_Dali`` folder with prepared PDB files in a similar way as for the BLAST dataset by using :func:`.calcSignatureInteractions` and :func:`.findClusterCenters` for each interaction type (see in BLAST approach).
+Further, we can analyze ``struc_homologs_Dali`` folder with prepared PDB files in a similar way as for the BLAST dataset by using :func:`.calcSignatureInteractions` and :func:`.findClusterCenters` for each interaction type (see the BLAST approach).

 .. ipython:: python
    :verbatim: